govuk-one-login/account-components/README.md

 Copy `projects/app/.env.sample` to `projects/app/.env` and replace any placeholder values as appropriate.

+Copy `projects/app/.env.openapi.sample` to `projects/app/.env.openapi` and replace any placeholder values as appropriate.

 Install [NVM](https://github.com/nvm-sh/nvm) or [FNM](https://github.com/Schniz/fnm) and select the correct Node version by running `nvm use` or `fnm use`.

 Install [Homebrew](https://brew.sh/).